NKAmapper/highway_merge/README.md

 ### Changelog

+* 2.3: Add support for automatic loading of data for Swedish municipalities ("-swe" argument).
 * 2.2: Support generating files for all municipalities in Norway in one go ("Norge" parameter).
 * 2.1: Automatic loading of data for municipality:
   - Provide municipality name instead of file names.